annnhuang/annnhuang.github.io/index.md

 ## Hi, my name is Ann.

-### I love to take photos, write, and conduct research on topics I find interesting.
+### I love to travel, take photos, write, and conduct research on topics I find interesting.

 I am a proud mama of two british shorthairs that are angels by night, devils by early morning.
 Back home I also have a courageous orange tabby and a super extroverted but insecure 1 year-old mountain dog.